|Home > Banking > International Affairs|

 emerging, and transitional economies on a common footing.

 Participants meet and establish personal contact with fellow

 participants explore how others cope with common challenges.

 The 37th annual Central Banking Seminar will be held from Monday, October 21 - Friday, October 25, 2013.
-The invitation letters will be sent to central bank governors in July.
+The invitation letters were sent to central bank governors in July.